Comparing CBD Products

 We work to ensure both CBD and terpenes are present at the necessary concentrations, so you receive their full, medicinal benefits.
 We ensure our additional plant-based, active ingredients enhance the healing effects of our products.
 In short, we’re paying close attention to the pharmacokinetics of cannabinoids, terpenes, and other plant-compounds, so you have the most effective CBD products on the market today.

 Is the product concentrated?

 If you were to make two gin and tonics, both with the same amount of gin, but one with 8oz of tonic vs 24 oz of tonic – which would cause intoxication?
 You would not feel the effects of the alcohol when consuming the cocktail with 24oz of tonic.
 Your body would metabolize the alcohol before it reached your bloodstream.
-Similarly, if you consume CBD from a 300mg/30mL or 500mg/30mL bottle, your body will metabolize the CBD before you receive the therapeutic benefits.
-It is for this reason, Rx Remedies formulations are highly concentrated (ex: 50mg/mL up to 150mg/mL) with the added benefits of our proprietary terpene blends and various plant extracts.
+Similarly, if you consume CBD from a 300mg/30mL or 500mg/30mL bottle, your body will likely metabolize the CBD before you receive the therapeutic benefits.
+It is for this reason that Rx Remedies formulations are highly concentrated (ex: 50mg/mL up to 150mg/mL) with the added benefits of our proprietary terpene blends and various plant extracts.